How much money do you need to retire comfortably? Consider these tips to get a better understanding of how much you should be setting aside.

 If you meant to set aside more money for retirement or health expenses last year, you still have time.

 You’ve heard it before, but it’s worth repeating: The sooner you start saving for retirement, the more money you’ll have later when you need it.

 IRAs offer a tax-advantaged way to invest—and save—for retirement.

-- Eligible individuals can make contributions to a Traditional or Roth IRA for 2020 until May 17, 2021, thanks to a recent extension from the Internal Revenue Service.
+- Eligible individuals can make contributions to a Traditional or Roth IRA for 2021 until April 15, 2022.

 - Individuals of any age can now make Traditional IRA contributions if you (or your spouse, if filing a joint return) earned income during that tax year, thanks to the Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act).

 - You could receive a deduction for Traditional contributions or a saver’s tax credit for Traditional or Roth contributions.